 – ensure that you have setup the spin bike to fit you correctly.
 There are plenty of tutorials online about how to do this.

 – that you stay focused throughout your spinning workout and focus on a smooth fluid pedal stroke.
-If you find your pedalling action getting out of control, back of a bit and refocus on your technique.
+If you find your pedaling action getting out of control, back of a bit and refocus on your technique.

 Interestingly, the weight at which you design the flywheel can also have design implications for the rest of the bike.

-Bikes with heavy flywheels end up having to position the flywheel (as well as the braking system, gearing system and bearings) underneath the sweat zone of the rider, otherwise the bike would be to heavy to move.
+Bikes with heavy flywheels end up having to position the flywheel (as well as the braking system, gearing system and bearings) underneath the sweat zone of the rider, otherwise, the bike would be too heavy to move.
 As you can imagine putting these key components in the sweat zone is not the ideal design, as it increases the risk of wear and tear – which in turn means these bikes will require more maintenance.